 - There is more room to experiment with flavors and proportions.

-- You may have to purchase relevant tools separately, for instance an espresso grinder.
+- You may have to purchase relevant tools separately, for instance, an espresso grinder.

 - You can mess up with the proportions without the fixed proportions of an espresso machine.
 You have to go through the trial and error method.

 The bottom line is you do not always need to throw money at expensive coffee shops for a good cup of latte.
-Similarly, you do not have to fret not owning an espresso machine because the world doesn’t stop without it.
-Neither do the cravings for latte.
-So why should you let yourself bum out and not make latte right at home??
+Similarly, you do not have to fret about not owning an espresso machine because the world doesn’t stop without it.
+Neither do the cravings for a latte.
+So why should you let yourself bum out and not make a latte right at home??

-With this knowledge of how to make latte at home without a machine, you have the power to consume this delicious beverage anytime!
+With this knowledge of how to make a latte at home without a machine, you have the power to consume this delicious beverage anytime!
 Forget the expensive machines and get the coffee brewing and the milk steaming in your kitchen with your own home tools!